Vote Yes on 2 and Update the Bottle Bill

 A YES vote on Question 2 will do that by finally updating a successful 32-year-old law (the 1982 “Bottle Bill”) to include five cent deposits on water bottles, iced tea bottles, and sports drinks.
 Here are the facts about Question 2:

-- Currently, 80% of bottles and cans with a deposit on them are recycled, while only 23% of containers without a deposit are recycled.
+- Currently, 80% of bottles and cans with a deposit on them are recycled, while only 23% of containers without a deposit are recycled (According to the Department of Environmental Protection).
 The rest of those containers become litter or end up in landfills and incinerators.

 - More than 120 local and state environmental and civic organizations are leading the charge on Yes on 2, including Sierra Club, Mass Audubon, Environmental League of Massachusetts, League of Women Voters of Massachusetts, and MASSPIRG.
 The updated Bottle Bill has been endorsed by more than 400 small businesses, and more than 200 cities and towns passed resolutions in favor of it.